This article contains affiliate links. Fight the New Drug may receive financial support from purchases made using

 The conversation surrounding porn has also changed.
 It used to be discussed in society through largely moral dialogue and personal opinion.
 Now, thanks to decades of scientific research from respected institutions and countless personal experiences, we can talk about porn as a non-religious and non-legislative organization and open up the conversation to a wider audience.

 The subject of healthy sexuality and real love isn’t a stagnant set of bullet points—it’s a vibrant and moving discussion, ever-changing with the times.
-It’s an exciting time to get involved in the conversation about porn’s proven effects on consumers, relationships, and society at large.
+It’s an exciting time to get involved in the conversation about porn’s negative effects on consumers, relationships, and society at large.

 If you’re wanting to change the conversation on porn to be the relatable, powerful, and accessible topic that it can be, here are 10 different ways you can do that.

 1. Remember that people fight for different reasons.

 Everyone comes to this conversation from a unique motivation, and we all connect to the topic in different ways.
 Click through our Get the Facts pages to get a good idea of the various angles you could bring up with someone—the brain, relationships, or societal issues are great places to start.